opentaps/open-climate-investing/book/Introduction.md

   * Impact of climate change on investment results
   * Analyzing investments and portfolios for climate risk and opportunities
+  * Structure and screen indices for investment guidelines
   * Finding and using climate data and disclosures
   * Legal and regulatory considerations, including ERISA Fiduciary responsibility rules
   * Using the latest technologies such as DeFI, blockchains, and open source software
-  * Engaging with your plans, beneficiaries, and investees for climate
+  * Engaging with your plans, beneficiaries, and investees

 Before you go further, let's all first recognize that climate change is a very hard problem to solve.
 Otherwise you wouldn't be reading this -- I certainly wouldn't be writing it.
 Climate change is difficult because it is a complex global problem that happens in small increments over long time horizons.
 Our institutions, from governments to banks to businesses, are not well suited to solve problems like these.
 They are focused on short time horizons, from quarterly earnings results to multi-year election cycles.
 They are sized at regional or national scales.
 They are saddled with outdated technology that create disconnected silos of information and activity.
 Most of all, they are so slow to innovate.
 As a result, nearly three decades after the